klmr/named-operator/README.md

 yup <- 4 %in% c(1, 2, 3, 4, 5)
 ```

-In fact, [C++ also has named operators](http://gcc.gnu.org/onlinedocs/cpp/C_002b_002b-Named-Operators.html) – alternative tokens for the primary ones defined in §2.6.
+In fact, [C++ also has named operators](http://gcc.gnu.org/onlinedocs/cpp/C_002b_002b-Named-Operators.html) – alternative tokens for the primary ones defined, in §2.6.

 But those are fixed and not redefinable.
 Sure, you can `#define` your own names for tokens …